davidmweber/soulstar/README.md

 ```

 We have three souls that have an ID, bluetooth advertisement name and a desired colour.
 You configure the device by
-setting the `SOUL_ID` environment variables to one of the id's above which will generate [src/soul_config.rs] which
+setting the `SOUL_ID` environment variables to one of the id's above which will generate [src/soul_config.rs](src/soul_config.rs)
-hardcodes the details into the build.
-The easiest way to flash a device for a specific person is to use `just`:
+which hardcodes the details into the build.
+The easiest way to flash a device for a specific
+person is to use `just`:

 ```shell
 just flash nefario # Will flash the device with a bluetooth name "Dr Nefario" and colour blue.
 ```

-You must specify the environment variable `SOUL_ID` at compile time else the compilation will fail.
+The default`SOUL_ID` value is "nefario".
+This default is set [here](.cargo/cargo.toml).

 ## Useful links